bencevans/node-sonos/docs/services/GroupManagement.md

-# GroupManagement
+# sonos

-A service to modify everything related to GroupManagement
+Sonos library to control (almost) everything from your sonos devices

 **Requires:**